cuiyongbo/hello-world/my_wiki/languages/english_notes_2.rst

 | Definition: make (someone) unable to perceive the truth of a situation.
 | Usage: We got blindsided by our own government.
 |
-| stumble
-| Definition: trip or momentarily lose one's balance; almost fall. [蹒跚，踉跄]
-| Usage: I stumbled into the telephone box and dialed 911.
-| Definition: make a mistake or repeated mistakes in speaking.
-| Usage: She stumbled over the words. [结结巴巴]
-| Definition: stumble across/on/upon
-| Usage: A policeman stumbled across a gang of youths.
-|
 | extol
 | Definition: to praise (someone or something) enthusiastically.
 | Usage: He extolled the virtues of the Russian people.